 “Yeah but what?”
 Buckminster interrupted.

-“What if the president is… what if he is incapacitated or somehow unable?”
-Kilgore asked.
+“Well, sir, what I was going to say was, what if the president is… what if he is incapacitated or somehow unable?”

 Just then, the door to the situation room opened and the president entered.
-Everyone stood as he walked past and took a seat in his executive recliner with the halo of the presidential seal wrapping behind his dome in the headrest.
+Everyone stood as he walked past and took a seat his seat in his executive recliner with the halo of the presidential seal wrapping behind his head in the headrest.
 Hab took out a notepad from his shirt pocket and reclined.
 The others sat back down together.